richysix/Crispr/README.md

 *   EnzymeInfo.pm   - object that holds information about restriction enzymes found in amplicons for screening guide RNAs

-*   OffTarget.pm    - object for potential off target sites for CRISPR target sites
+*   OffTarget.pm    - object for potential off-target sites for CRISPR target sites

 *   CrisprPair.pm   - object representing two CRISPR target sites designed together as a pair

 *   PrimerDesign.pm - object used to design PCR primers for efficiency screening

-*   Config.pm       - helper module to parse configurations files
+*   Config.pm       - helper module to parse configuration files

 ## Scripts